tacogips/zed-editor-overlay/README.md

 ## Development Shell

-This flake also provides a development shell with Zed Editor and Python:
+This flake also provides a development shell with Zed Editor:

 ```bash
 nix develop